 This groundbreaking, Obie-winning, Off-Broadway smash also won multiple awards for its hit film adaptation.
 It tells the story of "internationally ignored song stylist" Hedwig Schmidt, an East German rock 'n' roll goddess who also happens to be the victim of a botched gender reassignment surgery, which has left her with just "an angry inch."

 The show daringly breaks the fourth wall, as Hedwig directly tells the audience of her past tribulations and heartbreak in the form of an extended monologue paired with rock songs.
-With a little help from her band and her back-up singer Yitzhak, Hedwig examines her quest for her other half, for love and ultimately for her identity.
+With a little help from her band and her backup singer Yitzhak, Hedwig examines her quest for her other half, for love, and ultimately for her identity.

-This outrageous, hilarious, provocative and unexpectedly inspiring story is dazzlingly performed by Hedwig in the form of a rock gig/stand-up comedy routine backed by the hard-rocking band "The Angry Inch."
-The conceit of the stage production is that the audience are watching Hedwig's musical act as she stalks the tour of the (now) famous rockstar Tommy Gnosis around the country.
+This outrageous, hilarious, provocative, and unexpectedly inspiring story is dazzlingly performed by Hedwig in the form of a rock gig/stand-up comedy routine backed by the hard-rocking band "The Angry Inch."
+The conceit of the stage production is that the audience is watching Hedwig's musical act as she stalks the tour of the (now) famous rockstar Tommy Gnosis around the country.
 Occasionally Hedwig references Gnosis's concert which is playing in an adjoining venue.

 Have you unsubscribed from our mailing list in the past?
 Resubscribe here to stay up to date on shows and information!